 Real Life Ransomware Protection with Global Data Vault

-For most clients, Global Data Vault’s services are a powerful but mostly invisible security blanket, working quietly in the background to safeguard company data.
+This recent case of ransomware protection and recovery is a great example of the effectiveness of Global Data Vault’s services which are usually a powerful but mostly invisible security blanket, working quietly in the background to safeguard company data.
 It’s only when things take an unexpected turn for the bad, that the true benefit of professional data protection and DRaaS becomes obvious.
-This recent case of ransomware protection and recovery is a great example.

 Recently, a Global Data Vault customer (whose name will remain withheld, but we’ll call them ACME) suffered a serious ransomware attack.
 ACME is a large manufacturing company with over 1,000 employees – and is 100% dependent on its IT systems for production.
 They called support with five words nobody wants to hear: